jg925/ece3400_2019-team10/milestones/milestone4.md

 The next circuit we needed to build was an LED circuit that would turn on when we finished mapping the maze.
 It was yet another simple circuit to build, with the schematic shown below.
 The green LED is controlled by the Arduino rather than always being at +5V, unlike the previous circuits shown above.

-This circuit is exactly the same as our four IR emitter circuits, except that the IR LEDs are powered by the +5V rather than the Arduino output.
+This circuit is exactly the same as our four IR emitter circuits, except that the IR LEDs are powered by +5V rather than the Arduino output.

 <p align="center">
   <img src="https://pages.github.coecis.cornell.edu/jg925/ece3400-2019-team10/labs/lab4/LED.png">
 </p>

+The final thing we needed to add hardware-wise was support for our fast servos.
+Powering them off +5V from the Arduino just wasn't going to cut it.
+Thus, we used a 9V battery for each servo.
+The circuit isn't drawn here because it's the same thing as powering regular servos, but we wanted to make note that we wired the ground of the battery to the Arduino ground so that we had a common ground, and the +9V terminal went to the power wire on the Servo.
+The signal that went through the 330\Omega resistor from the Arduino to the control wire remained exactly the same.

+### Software

 ## Conclusion